colinlienard/sv-router/docs/guide/file-based/setup.md

 # Setup

-When using this method, a file will be generated based on your files structure.
+With file-based routing, routes are automatically generated based on your file structure.

-Lets say that you have created two routes in your `src/routes` directory:
+Imagine you've created two route components in your `src/routes` directory:

 ```sh
 src